No person, even a concealed weapons permit holder, may possess any firearm in or on:

 - Any publicly-owned building or property, without the express permission of the authorities in charge of the premises or property;2 or

 Firearms are generally prohibited in a business which sells alcoholic liquor, beer or wine for consumption on the premises.
-Concealed weapons permit holders, however, may carry firearms in these locations, unless the property owner, holder of the lease interest, or operator of the business has posted a ‘NO CONCEALABLE WEAPONS ALLOWED’ sign, or has requested that the person leave or remove the firearms from the premises.
+Concealed weapons permit holders, however, may carry firearms, openly or concealed, in these locations, unless the property owner, holder of the lease interest, or operator of the business has posted a ‘NO CONCEALABLE WEAPONS ALLOWED’ sign, or has requested that the person leave or remove the firearms from the premises.
 Even permit holders may not consume alcoholic liquor, beer, or wine while carrying the concealable weapon on the business’ premises.3

 Persons are prohibited from possessing a firearm at any park or facility under the jurisdiction of the South Carolina Department of Parks, Recreation and Tourism (“Department”), except: